ggevay/malom/Readme.txt

 You can read about the theory behind the program in our paper linked from our webpage.

-This is a Visual Studio 2013 solution.
-Express editions probably won’t work, because the projects are of different languages (but you can try compiling them separately).
+This is a Visual Studio 2017 solution.
+If you have a newer Visual Studio, then we recommend upgrading the solution and the projects when opening the solution.
 The program works on 64-bit Windows.

 0. Rules